massalabs/massa/docs/smart-contracts/massa-sc-by-example.rst

 - :ref:`dapp` will get you through the process of creating your first dApp
 - :ref:`hosting` will show you how to host your dApp on Massa's decentralized web

-You can find the complete project `here <https://github.com/massalabs/massa-sc-examples/tree/main/games/tictactoe>`__.
+You can find the complete project on this `Github repository <https://github.com/massalabs/massa-sc-examples/tree/main/games/tictactoe>`__.

 Prerequisites
 =============